faceteep/ufo-inference-api/README.md

 # Damage Classification Inference API

-This project provides a FastAPI-based API for damage classification using a pre-trained model.
+This project provides an API for damage classification using a pre-trained model.

-## Overview
+## Objectives

-The `inference_api` project is responsible for:

 - Exposing a FastAPI API for making predictions using a pre-trained damage classification model.
 - Serving predictions for images uploaded to the API.